shekkizh/shekkizh.github.io/_pages/cv.md

 </div>

-### **Staff Scientist, Salesforce**
+### **Staff Research Scientist, Salesforce**

-Working on foundational and applied research on AI agents with a focus on improving reasoning and safety.
+Working on foundational research on (multi) agentic systems and LLM training for improved reasoning and alignment.
+I continue to spend some of my research time on various aspects of voice AI and agentic design surrounding these systems.

 ## Education